Subscribe to updates

 Planning Appeals Update

-Finally, the committee will receive an update on recent planning appeal decisions.
-The report details that since the previous report, six appeals have been dismissed, three have been allowed, and one has been invalidated.
-The overall success rate for the council's planning decisions at appeal since April 2017 is noted as 74.65%.
+An update on recent planning appeal decisions was scheduled to be provided.
+The report indicated that since the previous report, six appeals had been dismissed, three allowed, and one invalidated.
+The overall success rate for the council's decisions at appeal since April 2017 was noted as 74.65%.

 Attendees